 Strict social distancing measures, a dramatic drop in use of public transport, and people leaving the house only for essential trips are all cited as effective measures at slowing transmission.

-As fewer people come into contact with each other, there are fewer chances for the virus to spread.
+However as restrictions have eased and as more people come into contact with each other, there are more chances for the virus to spread.

 How is the R value calculated?